WPI-AIM/urdf_2_ambf/README.md

 #### Decription:
 1. This is a python converter for converting URDF files to compatible AMBF file format.
-AMBF stands for (Asynchoronous Multi-Body Framework Multi-Body).
+AMBF stands for (Asynchoronous Multi-Body Framework).
 AMBF is real-time dynamics engine based on Bullet and CHAI-3D with ROS Support on Linux.
 The source code is located at:
 "https://github.com/WPI-AIM/ambf"